valory-xyz/autonolas-registries/integrations/solana/README.md

 Also note that for the correct anchor setup, the necessary `payer.key` keypair is created during the `setup` phase.

-## Deploy
+## Deployment
-The deploy-ready program is located in `deploy` folder.
-Note that the deployed program has a pre-defined `program_id` (`declare_id`).
+The program is deployed on Solana network with the following addresses:
-The program in deploy folder can only be deployed using the corresponding keypair, and thus is not recommended for test purposes.
+- devnet: AUgdetq6LMewUPfLb1tYRmhZk5TDfqDJ2jJoZXyhomhh